Skip to content

 • trace

-Defaults to get, or post if body is specified.
+Defaults to get, or post when you set body.

 Body to send with the HTTP request.

-If the value is a record, then the body is encoded according to the encode option and an appropriate Content-Type is set for the request.
+If the value is a record, the body is encoded according to the encode option and Tenzir sets an appropriate Content-Type header.

 Specifies how to encode record bodies.
 Supported values: